I'll start my very crude thoughts with a notoriously pompous section on...

 magicianed 12 beautiful tracks full of intricate melodies and wickedly

-beautiful harmonies that, combined with Jaki Liebezeit's (of Can
+beautiful harmonies that, combined with the late Jaki Liebezeit's (of Can

 fame) precise drumming, make for some stunning instrumental tunes that